 Common Pitfalls Without Visibility

-• Delays and Stockouts: Products can get held up at a port or warehouse without your knowledge, leading to empty shelves (in-store) or out-of-stock notices (online).
+• Delays and Stockouts: Products held up at a port or warehouse without your knowledge lead to empty shelves in stores or out-of-stock messages online—both of which send customers directly to competitors.

-• Excess Inventory: To avoid stockouts, some retailers overcompensate by carrying too much inventory, tying up capital in goods that may sit unsold.
+• Excess Inventory: To hedge against stockouts, many retailers overcompensate by carrying inflated safety stock, tying up working capital in goods that may sit unsold for months.

 Why Visibility Matters Across Different Retail Models